henrysTesting/WebApplication-Security/README.md

 ---
 ## Key Takeaway

 Each vulnerability in this CTF was a stepping stone to the next.
+It all started with forgotten subdomains.
 Credentials led to API keys, which led to protected endpoints, which revealed IDOR vulnerabilities.
 This demonstrates the importance of defense-in-depth: securing multiple layers means that even if one is compromised, the attack chain stops.